thanhcong0111/database_security/README.md

 # database_security
------This is about Database Security subject in HCMUS.-----
+-----Many projects of Database Security subject in HCMUS will be exploited.-----

-Many projects will be exploited with:

 - Lab 2: The decentralization in MySQL